 For an inter-predicted CU with root_cbf equal to 1, a svt_flag may be signaled to indicate whether the whole residual block or a sub-part of the residual block is decoded.
 The latter case is called a spatially varying transform (SVT), in which a part of the residual block is coded and the rest of the residual block is forced to be zero.

 When SVT is used for a CU, SVT type and SVT position information are further decoded from the bitstream.
-There are two SVT types and three SVT positions, as indicated in Figure 1.
-For SVT-V (or SVT-H), the TU width (or height) equals to half of the CU width (or height), and three TU positions are equally spaced as (i/4) of the CU width (or height) to the top-left corner of the CU, where i=0, 1 and 2.
-The three positions are hence denoted as position 0, 1 and 2.
+There are two SVT types and two SVT positions, as indicated in Figure 1.
+For SVT-V (or SVT-H), the TU width (or height) equals to half of the CU width (or height) or 1/4 of the CU width (or height), signaled by another flag.
+If one side of CU is 8, 1/4 of the side is not allowed.
+Hence, there are at most 8 SVT modes for a CU.

 Both TU and CU boundaries are filtered in de-blocking filtering.
-SVT-V (or SVTH) is allowed when CU width (or height) is in the range of [8, 32].
-To ensure the gap between two filtered boundaries are not smaller than 4 pixels, Position 1 of SVT-V (or SVT-H) is not allowed when CU width (or height) equals to 8.
+SVT-V (or SVTH) is allowed when CU width (or height) is in the range of [8, maxSize].
+When one side of the TU is greater than 32, the corresponding transform is set as DCT-2, and thus the maximum non-DCT-2 transform size is still 32.
+The maxSize is signaled in slice header.
+For HD and 4K sequences, maxSize is set as 64 for all slices; for other smaller resolution sequences, maxSize is set as 32 for all slices.

 Position-dependent core transform is applied in SVT.
-The three positions are associated with different core transforms.
-More specifically, the horizontal and vertical transforms for each SVT position is specified in Figure 1.
-Since only DCT-8 and DST-7 core transforms are adopted to VVC draft 2, in order not to introduce additional core transform, the DST-1 used in JVET-K0139 for Position 1 is replaced by DCT-2.
+The two positions of two types are associated with different core transforms.
+More specifically, the horizontal and vertical transforms for each SVT position is specified in Figure 1.For example, the horizontal and vertical transforms for SVT-V position 0 is DCT-8 and DST-7, respectively.

 A fast algorithm is designed for SVT.
 For each SVT mode, a RD cost is estimated based on the SSD of the residual-skipped part.
 An SVT mode is skipped in RDO if the estimated RD cost of the SVT mode is larger than the actual RD cost of the best mode.
-In addition, only the best 3 SVT modes in terms of the estimated RD cost are tried in RDO.
+In addition, only the best 4 SVT modes in terms of the estimated RD cost are tried in RDO.